-- ✓ Remove any nail polish, piercings, and jewelry including rings. - ✓ Do NOT shower the morning of your procedure. - ✓ Do not apply body lotions, deodorant, or powder. - ✓ Do not shave anywhere near your operation site. - ✓ Brush your teeth, swish, and spit. - ✓ Remove contact lenses.
+- ✓ Remove any nail polish, piercings, and jewelry including rings. - ✓ Bathe or shower the night before and/or the morning of your procedure, as instructed. - ✓ Do not apply body lotions, deodorant, or powder after taking your shower. - ✓ Do not shave anywhere near your operation site. - ✓ Brush your teeth, swish, and spit. - ✓ Remove contact lenses.
 Bring your glasses (no contact lenses) and cases for glasses and dentures. - ✓ If appropriate, bring your crutches/walker, labeled with your full name and telephone number. - ✓ Other than a sip of water to take medications, do not eat or drink anything.
 Do not chew tobacco, smoke cigarettes or marijuana.
 Do not vape. - ✓ Wear loose-fitting clothing.
 If your procedure takes place above the waist, please wear a button down shirt.
 This will make it easier for you to dress after the procedure. - ✓ Bring your health insurance ID card(s), Roswell Park green card, lists of your allergies and medications, and a copy of your Health Care Proxy Form, Advance Directive, or Living Will, if you have one.
 If you have questions about these documents, the Patient Access staff will gladly assist you.
 Patient Access staff can be found at Registration in the hospital lobby and on 3 West, the surgical unit.